adab786/task_by_actuate_microlearning/README.md

 ## step2 : open folder and run npm install
 ##step3 : install nodemon or start file using run command
 ##step4 : it will open in local host
-## #step 5 : if you want to connect to mongo db database use given url to connect to app
+## step 5 : if you want to connect to mongo db database use given url to connect to app
 (mongodb://localhost:27017/todolistdb)
+## finally you should be able to see data entry to database